iccp-website/iccp2026/README.md

-Homepage of the International Conference on Computational Imaging
+Homepage of ICCP 2025—the international conference on computational imaging.